-81 That Pacioli really thinks in terms of abbreviations is confirmed by a list of examples given in the manuscript of the treatise (Milano, Biblioteca Ambrosiana, Ms. 170 Sup., written in 1498), see (Maia Bertato, 2008, 13): it mixes the abbreviations for radice, più, meno, quadrato (cosa and censo are absent) with others for, inter alia, linea, geometria of contents,82 but it does contain a large amount of algebraic calculation.
+The 1478 Perugia manuscript Suis carissimis disciplis ...
+(Vatican, Vat. lat.
+3129) has lost the systematic algebra chapters listed in the initial table of contents, 66 but it does contain algebraic calculations.
 Everywhere here - in the main text as well as in the margin, and in the neat original prepared in 1478 as well as in fols.
-350r-360v, added at a later moment and obviously very private notes - we find the signs from Canacci's right-hand column (Figure 1.16) written superscript and to the right - on fol.
-360^v extended until \Box , censi di censi di censi.
-Meno is \bigcirc and più (both signifying addition and as a normal word) a corresponding encircled p.
-This is thus the system which Pacioli used when calculating for himself, at least at that moment.83 He uses the equality line in the margin (but also the same line indicating confrontation/correspondence, e.g., fol.
-130^r).
+350^r-360^v, added at a later moment and obviously very private notes - we find the signs from Canacci's right-hand column (Figure 15) written superscript and to the right - on fol.
+360^v extended until -, censi di censi di censi.
+There is thus no doubt that this system was what Pacioli used when calculating for himself, at least at that moment.
+He also uses the equality line in the margin; at the corresponding place inside the text we often encounter the sign ^/ between the word equale and the right-had side; whether this is meant to mark the presence of an equation is not clear (to me).